A Way Forward

 For those embroiled in a "faith war" Gamaliel's wisdom sounds like fatalism - que sera, sera: whatever will be, will be.
 But, if we believe in any measure that God is sovereign (all powerful), then Gamaliel's advice rings true for the United Methodist Church today.

 The first of John Wesley's general rules for a Methodist is to: "Do no harm."
 Christians should divorce differently than non-Christians.
 That is why we have entered into a 3-year exploration of how we can go our separate ways - A Way Forward.
 Our Florida bishop, Ken Carter, and the rest of the commission on A Way Forward will present their findings to the General Conference in 2019.
 Some seem to believe that we can remain United.
-I find that as irrational as Peter and the Apostles limiting their activities to please the Jewish council.
-When a church family reaches a soul-deep division, we need to divorce amicably and pray that each division brings glory to God and honors Jesus Christ.
+Others disagree.
+When a church family reaches a soul-deep division, we need to separate amicably and pray that each division brings glory to God and honors Jesus Christ.

 Please be in prayer for Christ's work being done through the United Methodist Church.
 Continue to be inclusive in your understanding of the Gospel.
 Please take sin in your life seriously.
 Please do not diminish the work of Grace our Savior continues to do by trying to do it yourself.
 Please do not join voices who argue from anger instead of discuss out of our continuing discipleship journeys.
-Solo Dei - pastor Jerry
+Remember, God alone is God and we are called to offer Christ to all so, "default to grace."

 Resources you may want to explore: